irlfslab/flaskproj/README.md

 <br>

 ## Testing
 Form fields and all links were manually tested.
 All external links include "target=_blank" so the user can stay on the page by navigating to a external resource.
+The project can be run at [Flask project](https://freshbakery.herokuapp.com).

 <br>